-…came up to me on the street one overhung day of coin-collecting in august(2012) when everything was going wrong, and asked, and i think i tried to say no in three ways, but he asked as many or more, if he could come a little closer to film a song. i was feeling shitty, so i put on sunglasses and tried my worst not to look good. the fish eye does that all by itself.
+…came up to me on the street one day of hungover coin-collecting in august(2012) when everything was going wrong, and he asked, if he could come a little closer to film a song. i think i tried to say no in at least three ways, but he obviously asked four times or more. i was feeling shitty, so i put on sunglasses and tried my worst not to look good. the fish eye camera lens does that all by itself.

 …totally aware of the luck i had, i walked straight into the eye of a storm.
 On the first day without rain in a full month i arrived, perfect for blowing my lungs out on top of the baruljo of buses and general busyness.
 Walking down the street at night happily tired in this huge great city of millions I bumped into the strangest little click of clowns, jugglers and ragged musicians.
 More about them to come, as friendships have been welded.
 I was dragged up to some kind of headquarter of theirs in the tower of an old-town building and pushed onto this little stage.
 I believed I would never see these people again, so I thought I might as well go through the old routine of not knowing what the hell im doing on camera.
 I was shaky at the moment, and only remember it well enough to know that me myself and I wont sit down and watch this mad little clip before looong.
 You can still try if you dare.
 The old trobadour-tradition of interchanging guitars was done just after this moment, and I took with me out into some months of travelling in south america a crooked old Bahia Resonator in place of this all too-shiny new one, of wich now Cisco, the grand man behind the scenes here, has become the owner.